ways2read/InDesignA11Y/README.md

 ## Validation

-Due strumenti essenziali per controllare l'output EPUB 3 di InDesign sono i validatori che vengono usati dalla community:
+Two essential tools for checking EPUB 3 from InDesign are the validators that are used by the publishing industry:

 - [EPUBCheck](https://github.com/w3c/epubcheck) is a tool to validate the conformance of EPUB publications against the EPUB specifications
 - [Ace](https://daisy.github.io/ace/), the Accessibility Checker for EPUB, is a tool developed by the DAISY Consortium to assist with the evaluation of accessibility features of EPUB publications